dmp1ce/daveparrish.net/posts/2020-07-31-Automatic-VPN-Only-Ubuntu-Setup.markdown

 # Purpose

-Provided here is instructions on how to get [Ubuntu](https://ubuntu.com/) to only access the Internet using a [AirVPN](https://airvpn.org/?referred_by=290914), but the instructions are probably adaptable to other *Nixes and other VPN providers.
+Provided here is instructions on how to get [Ubuntu](https://ubuntu.com/) to only access the Internet using [AirVPN](https://airvpn.org/?referred_by=290914), but the instructions are probably adaptable to other *Nixes and other VPN providers.
 The instructions might be adaptable to Tor instead of a VPN, although I haven't tried and I would be surprised if it would work well because [Tor lacks UDP support](https://tor.stackexchange.com/a/4524/8273).

 # Picking a VPN and AirVPN